axx8676/PLCnext-file-swap/README.md

 `\Binaries\your_project@binary\RES_XXXXXX\Configuration\Projects`

-In this file, there will be a folder labelled `PCWE`.
-This will be the folder adn filepath this document refers to when it says `PCWE`.
+In this file, there will be a folder labeled `PCWE`.
+This will be the folder and filepath this document refers to when it says `PCWE`.

 <h3> Uploading via SCP </h3>